 The Way Out:

-It seems the clearest way of this mortgage crisis is to reregulate banks, to force banks to change their lending policies, at all levels, ending the exploitation of consumers as a commodity.
+It seems the clearest way of debt problems is to reregulate banks, to force banks to change their lending policies, at all levels, ending the exploitation of consumers as a commodity.
 It is also worthy of note that the Government is changing investment rules to push low-middle class investors into buying bank bonds, apparently as a part of the bank bail-in regime passed by the Federal Government in 2018.
 Again that is a whole other blog article, stay tuned.